 RAV staff are also attending a commemorative event hosted by ARMS and VANISH, which will feature a keynote address from Adjunct Professor Nahum Mushin on National Apology for Forced Adoptions – Five Years On.
 Professor Mushin chaired the Australian Government’s Forced Adoption Implementation Working Group.
 For more information on this event, visit the ARMS or VANISH websites.

-For more information or to learn about RAV’s Compass Forced Adoption Support Services, contact Lisa Stockheim, RAV's Compass Program Coordinator – Forced Adoption Support Services by calling (03) 9313 4407 or by email.
+For more information or to learn about RAV’s Forced Adoption Support Service, contact the FASS Coordinator by calling 1800 21 03 13 or by email.

 Subscribe to our free occasional eNewsletter.
 Get the latest articles and news delivered straight to your inbox.